A128K21/MineShield-Proxy/README.md

 - **Target Overload Prevention:**
   Prevents a single target server from being overwhelmed by rate limiting connections per second.

 - **Configurable Thread Pool:**
-  Customize the number of threads used by the proxy (default is 4) for optimal performance.
+  Customize the number of threads used by the proxy (default is 4) for both listener and forwarding pools.

 - **Proxy Protocol v2:**
   Ensures that your backend servers receive accurate client IP information.